 CovaWound™ Hydrocolloid (Hydrocolloid Dressing with Border) maintains an optimal moist wound environment which has been shown to enhance healing.
 Composed of an absorbent hydrocolloid matrix that has a hydrocolloid border laminated onto a breathable polyurethane film backing.

 • Improves adhesion and reduces risk of edge roll

 • Provides a high rate of moisture vapor transmission

 • Acts as a barrier to external contamination

 • Absorbs exudate to form a cohesive gel to create a moist wound environment

-CovaWound™ Hydrocolloid dressing is indicated for the management of lightly exuding wounds such as: pressure, leg and foot ulcers, superficial partial-thickness burns, donor sites, diabetic ulcers, post-operative wounds and skin abrasions.
-Dressing may also be used on small wounds towards the end of the healing phase.
+CovaWound™ Hydrocolloid dressing is indicated for the management of lightly exuding wounds such as pressure, leg and foot ulcers, superficial partial-thickness burns, donor sites, diabetic ulcers, post-operative wounds, and skin abrasions.
+Dressing may also be used on small wounds toward the end of the healing phase.